y2hO0ol23/snow/README.md

 press c to stop or start snowing

-press r to reset console size
+press r to move on window of input